technoplato/automatic-job-applyer/tasks.md

 13. Manifest and Permissions Setup

 User Story:
-As a developer, I want a correctly configured manifest with the required permissions so that the extension operates within Chrome’s security model.
+As a developer, I want a correctly configured manifest with the required permissions so that the extension operates within Chrome's security model.

 Technical Subtasks